zzuppas/Programming/README.md

 # Programming

-Programming is like riding a bicycle.
-Just try not to crash it.
+Programming is like riding a bicycle; Just try not to crash it.